 Ingrown toenails are a very treatable foot condition.
 In minor cases, soaking the affected area in salt or antibacterial soaps will not only help with the ingrown nail itself, but also help prevent any infections from occurring.
 In more severe cases, surgery is an option.
 In either case, speaking to your podiatrist about this condition will help you get a better understanding of specific treatment options that are right for you.

-If you have any questions please feel free to contact our offices located in Antioch, and Martinez, CA .
+If you have any questions please feel free to contact our offices located in Antioch, Martinez, and Concord, CA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.